davegoopot/asda_groceries_helper/README.md

 | Shortcut Key | Action |
 | :-----------: | :------: |
-| CTRL-Q        | Focus the window on the search box
+| CTRL-Y        | Focus the window on the search box